9 Worst Honey Brands to Avoid

 • Runny consistency

-• Very crystallized, make it difficult to consume
+• Very crystallized, making it difficult to consume

 5. Happy Belly